baiankhanjar/healthmart-analytics-platform/README.md

 - What is the average basket size or transaction value?
 - Where are inventory shortages or low-stock conditions occurring?
 - Which suppliers are associated with stronger product performance?
-- How effective are marketing campaigns and promotions?
-- Which products or categories experience the most returns?

 These requirements guided the dimensional model and the grain of the final sales fact table.